 4. Review date

-This policy shall be reviewed as necessitated by RPS, departmental or other government mandates that affect facility maintenance or before 31 March, 1999.
+This policy shall be reviewed as necessitated by Real Property Services (RPS), departmental or other government mandates that affect facility maintenance or before 31 March, 1999.

 Real Property Services compliance with this policy is mandatory.
 This policy applies to all Real Property Services owned or facilities managed on behalf of other custodian departments.